ubc-library-rc/intro-git/content/02_getting_started.md

     new file:   index.md
 ~~~

-Note: if you want to add all the modified parts to the staging area, you should use `git add -A`.
+Note: if you want to add all the modified files to the staging area in a single command, you can use `git add -A`.

-The "index.md" file now appears under "changes to be committed."
-If you are using colourised output in your terminal the filename may have changed colour from red to green.
+The `index.md` file now appears under **changes to be committed**.
+If you are using colourised output in your terminal, the filename may have changed colour from red to green.

-Before committing the new file, open "index.md" in a text editor, add a line of text, then save the file.
+Before committing the new file, open `index.md` in a text editor, add a line of text, then save the file.
 (In this example we enter the text `Hello, world!`).
-Use `git status ` to see what has chnaged from Git's perpective.
+Use `git status ` to see what has changed from Git's perpective.

 Input
 {: .label .label-green}